Three Olives Vodka

-Three Olives Vodka is a brand of vodka produced and distilled in the United Kingdom.
+Three Olives Vodka is a brand of vodka originally produced and distilled in the United Kingdom.
 The brand is owned and distributed by Proximo Spirits of Jersey City, New Jersey.
+As of the new 2023 reformulation and rebranding, Three Olives Vodka is now produced in the United States of America.
+Other material changes include that Three Olives Vodka is distilled five times and its unflavored expression is made with three ingredients - water, grain and yeast.

 History

 Three Olives Vodka was founded by Guillaume Cuvelier in London in 1998, and acquired by Proximo Spirits in 2007.
+In 2018, Three Olives launched a Rosé flavored expression.
+However, everything changed after a 2023 reformulation with new liquid and design.
+The vodkas are now manufactured in the USA.